2snufkin/tk_book/docs/intro.md

 I hope this documentation serves as a useful, evolving guide to support your work on the Tumorotek project.
 Each section is here to help simplify processes, foster best practices, and make collaboration easier for everyone.

-## About Me
-I am a Full Stack Developer with expertise in Python, Java, TypeScript, and JavaScript.
-With my dedication to clean, maintainable code and passion for simplicity in design, I integrate DRY (Don't Repeat Yourself) and KISS (Keep It Simple, Stupid) principles into every project.
-This approach not only reduces development time but also enhances collaboration and efficiency, saving both time and resources.

-Throughout my experience with SESAN and Nat System, I have built robust applications, provided effective debugging solutions, and contributed to project documentation, ensuring code is accessible and scalable.
-I value continuous learning and stay updated on emerging technologies, eager to share insights and grow alongside peers in the industry.

-The purpose of this technical document base is twofold:
-1. To serve as a comprehensive knowledge base for the Tumorotek project, providing developers and non-developers with best practices, guidelines, and technical documentation
-2. To act as the primary reference for troubleshooting and problem-solving during development and maintenance

 ## How to Use This Documentation